 Equinox

 From personal training options to studio pilates and group fitness classes, Equinox is a luxury fitness club that does it all.
-They even have spas where you can unwind after a session.
+They even have spas where you can unwind after each session.
+So if total wellness is the goal – it’s worth checking out in the new year.

 Where: 1131 West Georgia